“South”, the new frontiers of adaptation in the “North”?

 I4CE at Adaptation Futures 2023 (October 2-6, 2023)

 Held every two years, Adaptation Futures is the leading international conference dedicated to adaptation to climate change.
 It brings together researchers, decision-makers, practitioners and companies working on adaptation from all over the world.
-In 2023, the United Nations Environment Programme (UNEP), in partnership with Ouranos and the Government of Canada, is organizing the 7th edition in Montreal.
+In 2023, the United Nations Environment Programme (UNEP), in partnership with Ouranos and the Government of Canada, organized the 7th edition in Montreal.

 • the 2023 adaptation finance gap update and emerging lessons and best practice on how to bridge the gap: see more informations about this event